youmi-zym/youmi-zym.github.io/_pages/home.md

 {% include feature_row %}

 ## Latest News
+* <span style="color:red">January 2018 -</span> We are organising the first workshop on [Deep Learning for Visual SLAM](http://www.visualslam.ai) and a tutorial on Uncertainty in Deep Learning at [CVPR 2018](http://cvpr2018.thecvf.com/)
 * <span style="color:red">September 2017 -</span> Two papers accepted to [NIPS 2017](https://nips.cc/) on [Bayesian deep learning](https://arxiv.org/pdf/1703.04977.pdf) (spotlight oral) and a new technique called [Concrete Dropout](https://arxiv.org/pdf/1705.07832.pdf)!
 * <span style="color:red">June 2017 -</span> At [ICCV 2017](http://iccv2017.thecvf.com/) I will be presenting a [Spotlight Oral paper](https://arxiv.org/pdf/1703.04309.pdf) and also giving an invited talk at the [Geometry Meets Deep Learning Workshop](https://sites.google.com/site/deepgeometry2017/home)!
 * <span style="color:red">June 2017 -</span> We will be presenting a [new paper on safety in autonomous driving](https://www.ijcai.org/proceedings/2017/0661.pdf) at IJCAI 2017, in Melbourne, Australia.